The Science Curriculum is organised to ensure that all pupils:

 Are equipped with the scientific knowledge required to understand the uses and implications of Science, today and for the future.

-At Peel Hall Primary School from September 2019, we will be using the Outstanding Science’ scheme.
+At Peel Hall Primary School from 2020, we will be using the ‘PZAZ’ scheme.

 The scheme of work links directly to the objectives in the National Curriculum and ensures all the statutory requirements are covered.
 Working scientifically skills are embedded throughout and explicitly taught in such a way that all children will be engaged and enjoy their learning.